 I got them taking home so much more money.

-And they and then my accountant uh uh at the time Dan Pepper says to me, No, no, that's the law.
+And my accountant, at the time, Dan Pepper, says to me, no, no, that's the law.

-And I remember how happy I was and I went out and I spent in the Let me guess.
+I remember how happy I was, and I went out and I spent in the year.

-But but let's say, let's say in the tax cut, Schumer and Pelosi say to President Trump, you know something?
+But let's say in the tax cut, Schumer and Pelosi say to President Trump, you know something?

-We're only gonna go for a tax cut that uh, you know, you can simplify it, but the Geraldo, if we have to be more than a lot of people.
+We're only going to go for a tax cut that, you know, you can simplify it, but it has to be more accurate.

-That's good for the fifty million in poverty on food stamps and the ninety plus million out of the labor force.
+That's good for the 50 million in poverty on food stamps and the 90-plus million out of the labor force.

 All right, we'll continue with Geraldo, other side.